ESTATE & PROBATE LAWYER

 - undue influence: The most common cause of will contests is when one person uses his or her power to manipulate another person into signing a will, which eliminates the element of free will and rational judgment that are required to create estate planning documents.

-- unequal shares: A common issue for the beneficiaries of a person who creates a will is whether those individuals receive unequal share from the estate.
+- unequal shares: A common issue for the beneficiaries of a person who creates a will is whether those individuals receive an unequal share from the estate.
 Litigation often occurs concerning this issue.

 How does the probate process unfold?